gsa-tts-archived/jemison/.github/ISSUE_TEMPLATE/onboarding.md

 ## For your onboarding buddy

-Note: If you're not able to do any of these yourself, you're still responsible for making sure that the right person makes them happen!
+Note: If you're not able to do any of these yourself, feel free to leverage your onboarding buddy (or any number of team members) to help make sure things happen.

-... *tbd* ...